kaz-utashiro/greple-jq/README.md

 # CAUTION

 [greple(1)](http://man.he.net/man1/greple) commands read entire input before processing.
-So it should not be used for large amount of data or inifinite stream.
+So it should not be used for gigantic data or inifinite stream.

 # INSTALL